jdh4/advanced_traverse/compilers/README.md

 ldd (GNU libc) 2.28
 ```

-While you should prefer the system version, in some cases it may be necessary to use an earlier version.
+While you should prefer the system version of GCC, in some cases it may be necessary to use an earlier version.
 The `rh/devtoolset/7` environment module exists for this purpose:

 ```
 $ module load rh/devtoolset/7